AlaskaAirlines/auro-library/docs/partials/publishDemo.md

 > Note: This will only work properly in components located in the "AlaskaAirlines" organization due to a dependency on the org-wide Actions secret `AURO_SURGE_TOKEN`.

-Afterwards you will want to make sure to udpate the script tags you want replaced with bundles in your `./demo/*.html` files with the `data-demo-scripts="true"` attribute.
+Afterwards you will want to make sure to update the script tags you want replaced with bundles in your `./demo/*.html` files with the `data-demo-scripts="true"` attribute.

 ```diff
 --    <script type="module" src="../index.js"></script>